2017 April 14 to 23 – Sold Out

 Due to ongoing changes in Cuba Travel restrictions, reservations must be made by phone (305-294-8174).

 This tour is subject to strict cancellation policies that may differ from our other group tours.
 Details will be provided in writing.
 For this tour, we strongly recommend purchasing Trip Cancellation and Interruption Insurance to protect your investment in the event of an unforeseen cancellation.

 Optional Tour Choices:

-Price includes: Airport/Hotel transfers within Cuba; Chartered round-trip flight between Miami and Havana; Comfortable accommodations for 9 nights (1 night in Miami + 8 nights in Cuba); All breakfasts, 7 lunches, 7 dinners with alcoholic beverages at welcome and farewell dinners; Bicycle rental; All activities, entrance fees, and transportation as described.
+Price includes: Airport/Hotel transfers within Cuba; Comfortable accommodations for 7 nights in Cuba; All breakfasts, 6 lunches, 7 dinners with alcoholic beverages at welcome and farewell dinners; Bicycle rental; All activities, entrance fees, and transportation as described.
 This tour may include complimentary Cuban Medical Insurance, pending requirements as regulations evolve.

-Not included: Airfare to and from Miami; 1 dinner in Miami; Personal items including: alcoholic beverages, snacks, laundry, telephone calls; and Gratuities for Local Cycling guide(s) and HE Travel host.
+Not included: Airfare to and from Havana; Cuba Visa, Personal items including: alcoholic beverages, snacks, laundry, telephone calls; and Gratuities for Local Cycling guide(s) and HE Travel host.

 $900 Single Supplement (for solo travelers who wish to enjoy a private bedroom and bathroom)